dpouzada/Watson_for_MANA/README.md

 ### Watson Discovery Service

-WDS is in short a search engine (like Google’s famous one for instance) on your own data that you store.
-In particular, plugging it could help searching efficiently in the training example sentences of the intents of Watson Assistant.
+WDS is in short a search tool on your own data that you store.
+In particular, plugging it could help searching efficiently in the training example sentences of the intents of Watson Assistant that essentially have stored all the most relevant sentences.
 If you quickly want to do a specific search, on a location, on a company, on anything really in the sentences classified as relevant, then WDS would be particularly easy to implement (a matter of few minutes to code).

 ### Watson Openscale

 Watson Openscale is able to be plugged on blackbox models and give elements of explanation on their behaviour.
 In particular, on a raw text, Openscale can determine which words made the black box model opt for a specific class or another.
-This would therefore be a great way to assess how our NLC, which is essentially a black box raw text classifier, is performing - in order to know how much we can trust it.
+This would therefore be a great way to assess how our last resort NLC, which is essentially a black box raw text classifier, is performing - in order to know how much we can trust it.
 It should be borne in mind though that, conversely to the training sentences of the intents in Watson Assistant which can be removed if we notice that they were misclassified, we could not (even with Watson Openscale plugged explaining the classification) correct so easily the blackbox NLC.

-In the particular case of Watson NLC, a technical specification limits its relevance: only the first 1000 characters of the raw text of the article can be ingested as an training example for the class.
+In the particular case of Watson NLC, a technical specification truly limits its relevance: only the first 1000 characters of the raw text of the article can be ingested as an training example for the class.

-Thus, to be able to ingest the full article text, it may be relevant to experiment with implementing state of the art open source libraries for Random Forest classification, or Convolutional Neural Network.
+Thus, to be able to ingest the full article text, it will be relevant to experiment with implementing state of the art open source frameworks for natural classification models.

-IBM very recently released NeuNetS, a Convolutional Neural Network synthesizer, which could also be tested in that case.
+IBM very recently released NeuNetS, a Convolutional Neural Network synthesizer, which may also be relevant to test in that case.

 ### Development of an OpenSource NLC model

-Alexandre Berthet, data scientist at IBM, and I, will explore the implementation of an OpenSource NLC model that is hoped to overcome some previously alluded limitations of Watson NLC.
-In particular, the Tech for Good enthusiasts community will be sollicited for that purpose.
+We will explore the implementation of an OpenSource NLC model that is hoped to overcome some previously alluded limitations of Watson NLC with a team from the Tech for Good enthusiasts community !

 ## Acknowledgments

 On IBM side, great thanks to Ramzi ben Ouaghram and Vincent Perrin, respectively boss and mentor, for allowing me to get involved in the project.
-Great thanks as well to colleague and friend Alexandre Berthet who has been essential in supporting the deployment of the CLoud function of this solution, and who is already anticipating next steps of the improvement to bring the solution to the next level.
+Great thanks as well to colleague and friend Alexandre Berthet who has been essential in supporting the deployment of the Cloud function.

 On MANA side, thanks to Gabrielle Garmier and Capucine Lebois - with her positive smile :) - for their energy and pedagogy in collaborating to design and implement this solution together.
 Thanks to the founder of MANA, Kiti Mignotte, for her encouragement and support since our first encounter.